This article reproduces the volatility-forecasting application of Li,

 | ARFIMA | 0 | -1 | 0 | 0 | -1 | NA |

-23 of the 30 off-diagonal cells match exactly; 29 are within ±1 and all 30 within ±2.
-Residual noise on boundary cells reflects the different bootstrap seed.
-The reading is identical to LLQ’s:
+23 of the 30 off-diagonal cells match exactly, 29 are within , and all 30 within .
+The residual noise on boundary cells comes from the bootstrap seed.
+The qualitative reading is identical to LLQ’s:

-- HARQ / ARFIMA as alternative (rows HARQ, ARFIMA) — they reject every other benchmark.
+- HARQ and ARFIMA as alternative (rows HARQ, ARFIMA): they reject every other benchmark.

 The same procedure on the S&P 500 series.